omitminji/tinyone/README.md

-# tinyone
+ tinyone
 Great repository names are short and memorable.
-Need inspiration
+Need inspiration is great